anyaevostinar/SymbulationEmp/docs/QuickStartGuides/1-GettingRunning.md

 make web
 ```

-Now you have the website all built and in the `web` folder, so just navigate into that and run a website from it using Python's handy local webserver (you need Python 3.5 or above for this):
+Now you have the website all built and in the `web` folder, so just run:

 ```
-cd web
-python3 -m http.server
+make serve
 ```

 You should then be able to go to [http://localhost:8000/](http://localhost:8000/) to see you custom run Symbulation GUI!